I haven't analyzed any actual data on this, but it seems like perfectionism has become more prevalent lately- especially in young women.

 Here's what Brené Brown had to say about perfectionism on her blog:

 Nobody has it all together.
 And when we put up a façade of perfection to the outside world, what we're really doing is trying to protect ourselves.
 We don't want to feel shame, so we try to mask it with perfectionism.
 But here's the problem:

 In order to feel positive emotions, we must feel the not-so-positive emotions.
 This is a process, one that is incredibly important, even essential, to living your most authentic life.

 Are you struggling with perfectionism?
 Wondering if seeing a counselor could help?
 Good news- counseling can help you work through your perfectionism (and perfectionism's close personal friends, anxiety, shame, and depression).
-Click on the button below to contact me for more information on counseling for perfectionism, anxiety, self-esteem, and depression.
+Click on the button below to contact me for more information on Minneapolis counseling for anxiety, perfectionism, and depression.